Tom Robinson: Career

 In 1980, Robinson organised Sector 27, a less political rock band that released a critically acclaimed but unsuccessful album, Sector 27, produced by Steve Lillywhite.
 The band nevertheless received an enthusiastic reception at a Madison Square Garden concert with The Police.
 However, their management company went bankrupt, the band disintegrated, and Robinson suffered another nervous breakdown.
-Desolate, in debt, and sorrowing from a breakup with a beau, Robinson fled to Hamburg, Germany, much like his idol David Bowie had escaped to Berlin at a low point in his life.
+Desolate, in debt, and sorrowing from a breakup with a beau, Robinson fled to Hamburg, Germany, much like his idol David Bowie, who had escaped to Berlin at a low point in his life.
 Living in a friend's spare room, he began writing again and ended up working in East Berlin with local band NO55.
+He also released a German-language single, "Tango an der Wand" ("Tango at the Wall"), with lyrics by Horst Königstein, a director and screenwriter who had also written the lyrics to Peter Gabriel's German albums.
+However, the single failed to have a commercial impact.

 In 1982, Robinson penned the song "War Baby" about divisions between East and West Germany, and recorded his first solo album North by Northwest with producer Richard Mazda.
-"War Baby" peaked at No. 6 in the UK Singles Chart and at No. 1 in the UK Indie Chart for three weeks, reviving his career.
-His following single, "Listen to the Radio: Atmospherics", co-written with Peter Gabriel, peaked at No. 39 in the UK Singles Chart, and provided him further income when it was covered by Pukka Orchestra in 1984.
+"War Baby" peaked at No. 6 in the UK singles chart and at No. 1 in the UK Indie Chart for three weeks, reviving his career.
+His following single, "Listen to the Radio: Atmospherics", co-written with Peter Gabriel, peaked at No. 39 in the UK singles chart, and provided him further income when it was covered by Pukka Orchestra in 1984.
 The Pukkas' version was a top 20 hit in Canada under the title "Listen to the Radio".

 Robinson's return to Britain led to late-night performances in cabarets at the Edinburgh Fringe, some of which later surfaced on the live album Midnight at the Fringe (1988).
 His career enjoyed a resurgence in the mid-1990s with a trio of albums for the respected folk/roots label Cooking Vinyl and a Glastonbury performance in 1994.

 In 1986, a BBC producer offered him his own radio show on the BBC World Service.
 Since then Robinson has, unusually, presented programmes on all the BBC's national stations: Radio 1, Radio 2, Radio 3, Radio 4, 5 Live and 6 Music.
-He presented The Locker Room, a long-running series about men and masculinity, for Radio 4 in the early 1990s, and later hosted the Home Truths tribute to John Peel a year after his death in 2004.
+He presented The Locker Room, a long-running series about men and masculinity, for Radio 4 in the early 1990s.
+In 1994 he wrote and presented Surviving Suicide, about his suicide attempt.
+In 1997, he won a Sony Academy Award for You've Got to Hide Your Love Away, a radio documentary about gay music, produced by Benjamin Mepsted, and later hosted the Home Truths tribute to John Peel a year after his death in 2004.
+Until June 2025, Robinson presented Now Playing @6Music, a show that played songs based on a certain theme and listeners' input.